-- 7.50 The existing green infrastructure around the edge of the development will be integrated and enhanced to ensure connectivity around all boundaries for walking and cycling, as indicated in the concept masterplan.
-In particular, appropriate provision must be made for safe attractive pedestrian and cycle routes to nearby offsite schools which will serve the community during the early years of the development. - 7.51 Key destinations within Welborne, including the district and local centres and all schools will be well served by appropriate pedestrian and cycle links.
-Cycle parking will be provided throughout the site in accordance with the Welborne Parking Strategy which brings together cycle parking and storage standards from the adopted Residential Car and Cycle Parking Standards SPD and the emerging Non-residential Car and Cycle Parking Standards SPD. - 7.52 In particular, the secondary school must be well connected to the cycle and pedestrian network as it will have a large catchment covering north Fareham, Funtley and Knowle.
+- 7.49 Key features of the development such as green corridors through the site, provide excellent opportunities to develop high quality green infrastructure for both walking and cycling. - 7.50 The transport strategy seeks to maximise the potential of existing links across the M27 to provide more choice for pedestrians and cyclists and reduce reliance upon the busy Junction 10 link.
+The final design for an improved Junction 10 will need to consider and include north south cycling and pedestrian links.
+One key aim is to provide a direct link north-south through Welborne up towards Wickham.
+This will enable existing and future residents to connect with rail services to wider Hampshire from Fareham station. - 7.51 The existing green infrastructure around the edge of the development will be integrated and enhanced to ensure connectivity around all boundaries for walking and cycling, as indicated in the concept masterplan.
+In particular, appropriate provision must be made for safe attractive pedestrian and cycle routes to nearby offsite schools which will serve the community during the early years of the development. - 7.52 Key destinations within Welborne, including the district and local centres and all schools will be well served by appropriate pedestrian and cycle links.
+Cycle parking will be provided throughout the site in accordance with the Welborne Parking Strategy which brings together cycle parking and storage standards from the adopted Residential Car and Cycle Parking Standards SPD and the emerging Non-residential Car and Cycle Parking Standards SPD. - 7.53 In particular, the secondary school must be well connected to the cycle and pedestrian network as it will have a large catchment covering north Fareham, Funtley and Knowle. - 7.54 Paragraph 8.38 of this Plan identifies a number of links to the surrounding countryside which should be fully explored to create improved pedestrian and cycling links to surrounding communities and the surrounding countryside.